Ecovie Logo

 Greywater vs Black Water: Understanding the Difference

 To manage water in modern buildings, it’s important to know where waste goes.
-Many people call everything that goes down a drain sewage, but experts sort wastewater into two main types based on where it comes from and how risky it is.
-Learning the difference between greywater and black water is the first step to saving more water.
+Experts sort wastewater and stormwater into two main types based on where it comes from and how risky it is.
+Learning the difference between greywater blackwater, rainwater, and stormwater is the first step to reducing municipal water demand and reducing wastewater discharge and stormwater runoff.

 Safe Practices for Water Reuse

 Reusing water can save money and protect an important resource.
 Greywater is the easiest type to recycle on-site.
-Treated greywater can be used for flushing toilets or watering plants below the surface.
-It’s not safe to use greywater without treatment, since bacteria can grow quickly if it sits for more than a day.
+Treated greywater can be used for flushing toilet, spray irrigation, and cooling tower makeup, among other uses.
+Untreated, greywater can only be used in subsurface watering applications such as “laundry-to-landscape”.

 Many commercial buildings have systems that collect and clean greywater.
 These systems use filters to take out debris and use methods like ultraviolet light to kill germs.
-Reusing black water is much less common in small buildings because it needs complicated treatment to make it safe.
-Most businesses choose greywater recycling since the rules are simpler and the systems cost less.
+Reusing black water is less common because it needs complicated treatment to make it safe.
+Many building owners choose greywater recycling since the rules are simpler with less capital cost for treatment.
+On the other hand, blackwater treatment does not require dual piping for collection and saves on this cost while providing a higher daily volume.

 Rainwater and Storm Water Sources